IntelliSOFT-Consulting/BotswanaEMRAutomatedTests/Readme.md

 ```

+## AUTHENTICATION-FOLDER TESTS
+Select the Authentication folder.

 ### 3.1 Login-test.spec.js
-This test will login to the application and verify that the user is logged in.
+click on the Login-test.spec.js file to run the test.
+This test should login to the application and verify that the user is logged in.

 ### 3.2 location.spec.js
-This test will select a facility and service location then verify that the site has accessed the correct facility and service location.
+click on the location.spec.js file to run the test.
+This test should select a facility and service location then verify that the site has accessed the correct facility and service location.

+## REGISTRATION-FOLDER TESTS

 ### 3.3 registration.spec.js
 This test will register a patient and verify that the patient has been registered.